Innovation and Strategic Network Formation: Equilibrium

-The proposition says that at equilibrium, firms' payoffs are at least a constant fraction of the maximum achievable profits $\binom{n-1}{k-1}$.
-Thus payoffs are of order $n^{k-1}$, as in the supercritical region without public innovators.
+The proposition says that at equilibrium, a positive fraction of possible technologies are discovered.
+The ratio between the equilibrium discovery rates with and without public innovators grows unboundedly large as $n\rightarrow \infty$.
+The proof shows that a giant component forms around the public innovators.
 This holds for any positive share of public innovators, and indeed could be extended to a slowly vanishing share of public innovators.

-Proposition~\ref{prop:public} assumes that firms cannot differentially interact with public innovators and private firms.
+Proposition~\ref{prop:public} assumes that firms cannot direct interactions toward public innovators or private firms.
 In Appendix~\ref{sec:publicdirected}, we show the same result holds when interactions can be directed toward public innovators or private firms.
+Because public innovators are more likely to be in the giant component, private firms are willing to interact with them.

 Public innovators are valuable primarily as informational intermediaries rather than for their private ideas.
 Because public innovators do not face costs to interaction, they will choose $q_i=1$ at equilibrium.
 Therefore, public innovators can learn many ideas via interactions and transmit these ideas to other public innovators or to private firms (e.g, academics learning ideas from conferences and collaborations and then consulting for private industry).
 Conversely, the proposition would remain unchanged if all public innovators instead choose $p_i=0$ and $q_i=1$.